awsdocs/aws-cloudformation-user-guide/doc_source/transform-aws-codedeploybluegreen.md

 ## Parameters<a name="aws-v-transform-parameters"></a>

-The `AWS::CodeDeployBlueGreen` transform does not accept any parameters\.
+The `AWS::CodeDeployBlueGreen` transform doesn't accept any parameters\.

 ## Remarks<a name="aws-codedeploybluegreen-transform-remarks"></a>